This Alien Shore

 This Alien Shore is a science fiction novel by American author Celia S. Friedman.
 It was originally released in hardcover in August 1998 and in paperback in June 1999.
-This novel is one of the author's few standalone books to date.

 This Alien Shore, which explores the second age of space colonization, was selected as a New York Times Notable Book of the Year.

 Plot

 An explosion in her habitat sends young Jamisia Shido scrambling through the corridors to an escape capsule.
 Intercepted by an interstellar passenger ship, she sets out for the stars pursued by inner demons, as well as terran and galactic pursuers.
 Demons hide in the depths of jump-space as well, much as killer whales pursue seals diving from one ice-floe to the next.

 History of Interstellar Travel

-The book takes place in the far future when interstellar flight have caused mutations in the human race.
+The book takes place in the far future when interstellar flight has caused mutations in the human race.
 Some were minute differences, some to the point of grotesquerie.
 These mutations eventually lead to the cessation of interstellar flight, stranding a majority of the population away from their culture and supplies that were rooted on Earth.
 This causes worlds to reinvent themselves, with some coming out stronger.
 Eventually, one planet discovers a method of interstellar travel that does not cause adverse effects.
 They create a company called the Outspace Guild.
 Due to the mutations, the Guild is the only one that can use this method of travel, and it quickly becomes a monopoly.